 On the other hand, others of us may not trust those gathering the survey data.
 We want to know how the information we provide will be used, where and to whom it will be disseminated.
 We need to trust that our answers will not be attached to us or adversely affect us in any way before sharing things about our personal behaviors, opinions, or attitudes.

 In survey research, social desirability is the tendency of some people to respond in a way that is socially acceptable, a response different than their non-socially acceptable answer would be.
 They may report attending church more often than they actually do, smoking less, and exercising more.
 They stretch the truth to make themselves look good in the eyes of those asking the questions.

-How does one create a questionnaire that makes individuals feel comfortable about sharing their opinions or experiences with topics like prejudice, bankruptcy or use of illegal substances without fear of repercussion or ‘looking bad’ in the eyes of those asking the questions?
+How does you create a questionnaire that makes individuals feel comfortable about sharing their opinions or experiences with topics like prejudice, bankruptcy, or use of illegal substances without fear of repercussion or ‘looking bad’ in the eyes of those asking the questions?